 The overall coordination for the MAP implementation in each WB6 economy is the responsibility of the MAP Coordinator, being often in the Prime Minister's Office, to ensure high-level cross-sectoral coordination.
 In addition to the MAP Coordinator, each economy has designated the MAP Component Contact Points for each of the four MAP components to steer the work of various working mechanisms within Trade, Investment, Mobility and Digital Integration areas of the MAP.
 The MAP Coordinators meet in regional MAP Coordinators' meetings at least twice a year, facilitated by the RCC Secretariat, to review progress and address actions under potential implementation risk.
 Coordination, reporting and monitoring in each participating economy is ensured at two principal levels.
-The first takes place between the representatives in the regional mechanisms and the MAP Component Contact Points, respectively, and the second one among the Component Contact Points and the MAP Coordinator.
+The first takes place between the representatives in the regional mechanisms and the MAP Component Contact Points and the MAP Coordinator.
 On regional level, the coordination role for Trade component will be performed by CEFTA Secretariat, while the Investment, Mobility and Digital Integration components will be coordinated by RCC Secretariat.